KauzClay/docs-tap/services-toolkit/tutorials/abstracting-service-implementation.hbs.md

 After configuring the clusters and classes, switch roles from service operator to application operator and developer to create the workload and class claim YAML and promote it through the three clusters.

+To create and promote the workload and class claim:

 1. Create a `ClassClaim` by creating a file named `app-with-postgres.yaml` with the following contents:

     ```yaml